-The sub-fund excluded companies with coal expansion plans, such as additional coal min-ing, coal production or coal usage, based on an internal identification methodology.
+The sub-fund excluded companies with coal expansion plans, such as additional coal mining, coal production or coal usage, based on an internal identification methodology.

-The aforementioned coal-related exclusions only applied to so-called thermal coal, i.e., coal that was used in power stations for energy production.
-In the event of exceptional circumstances, such as measures imposed by a government to address challenges in the energy sector, the Management
+The aforementioned coal-related exclusions only applied to so-called thermal coal, i.e., coal that is used in power stations for energy production.